parul-sharma/parul-sharma.github.io/README.md

 #### Static pages

-The other pages included in the template are static pages.
-The `index` page belongs to the root page.
-You can add your pages directly in the `/pages` folder and then add a link to those pages in the `sidebar` component.
+The other pages inlcuded in the template are static pages.
+The `index` page belong to the root page.
+You can add your pages directly in the `/pages` folder and then add a link to that pages in the `sidebar` component.

 Feel free to modify the content included in the pages that the template contains or add the ones you need.

 ### Theming

-To change the template theme change the `data-theme` attribute of the `<html>` tag in `BaseLayout.astro` file.
+For change the template theme change the `data-theme` atribute of the `<html>` tag in `BaseLayout.astro` file.

-You can choose among 30 themes available or create your custom theme.
+You can chose among 30 themes available or create your custom theme.
 See themes available [here](https://daisyui.com/docs/themes/).

 ## Sitemap